Self Regulated Learning Mechanism for Data Efficient Knowledge Distillation: Conclusions

 \section{Conclusions}

-Existing methods for knowledge distillation are not efficient in terms of data utilization, whether it is data from the original training set or synthetically constructed.
-Self regulated training mechanism was proposed for training the teacher model to identify the samples which contributed significantly to its knowledge.
-It is observed that self-regulation results in data-efficient training and achieves similar or better generalization performance than the conventional method of training models.
-Based on the sample significance information computed during teacher training and self-regulation, three types of distillation schemes are proposed.
-It is observed that regulated and hybrid variants of distillation are better suited to the knowledge transfer process in more realistic scenarios as the student has the freedom to learn on its own through self-regulation.
+Data efficiency is a significant drawback of the existing distillation methods.
+Data efficiency improves by incorporating self-regulation in the training process.
+With self-regulated training, models can achieve similar generalization levels as if they were trained conventionally, with fewer samples.
+This finding shows that all the samples present in the training set are not equally important towards learning.
+This modification also improves the distillation performance in general as student models reach similar or better levels of generalization as other state-of-the-art methods, with fewer samples.
+The significance values obtained from the teacher model's self-regulated training help the students to generalize better.
+Regulated and hybrid variants of distillation are better suited to the knowledge transfer process in more realistic scenarios as the student has the freedom to learn on its own through self-regulation.
 Experiments on benchmark datasets establish the data efficacy of the proposed distillation methods (these use $<$ 20\% of the training data during distillation) and their competitive performance with other state-of-the-art distillation methods.

+The proposed methods do not indicate the minimum number of samples sufficient for transferring a certain level of generalization ability from the teacher to the student.
+In this direction, more studies will be conducted to determine how many samples from the training set are sufficient to represent the knowledge of a network to a given extent.
+Furthermore, the extension of the self-regulation approach to generative models will also be explored so that significant samples can be constructed from a given pre-trained model.
+This will make the proposed approaches data-free by constructing significant samples in a zero-shot fashion.
+The sensitivity of the significance values to the order in which the samples are presented for training will also be investigated.
+Finally, instead of employing a heuristic function to implement self-regulation, another network can be used to identify the significant samples along with the training process in an end-to-end manner.